srackham/tabsets.wezterm/README.md

 ## Limitations

 - Single-window only by design; doesn't handle WezTerm workspaces.
-- Panes are recreated sequentially (Right/Bottom splits); manually sizing is not restored.
+- Panes are recreated sequentially (Right/Bottom splits); manual resizing is not restored.
 - If enabled, window colors are restored via `set_config_overrides`; may conflict with global configuration.
-- `toast_notification` workaround uses CLI `notify-send` (no timeout on native toast).

 ## Installation and Configuration